By Fred W. Baker IIIMay 14, 2007

-COLUMBUS, Ind.
-(Army News Service, May 14, 2007) - When National Guard planners set in motion a training exercise to test the force's abilities as the first military responder to a catastrophic nuclear explosion, it was destined to fail.
+COLUMBUS, Ind., May 13, 2007 - When National Guard planners set in motion a training exercise to test the force's abilities as the first military responder to a catastrophic nuclear explosion, it was destined to fail.

 That's exactly what they wanted.

 National Guard Chief Lt.
 Gen. H Steven Blum said yesterday his staff deliberately put together the worst possible scenario that would test the limits of the Guard's ability to respond to such a disaster and interact with other state and federal agencies.

 That scenario played out on a sprawling, 1,000-acre rural training area just outside of Indianapolis, Ind., as more than 2,000 National Guard troops and hundreds of state and federal emergency response agencies worked through the disaster scenario of a 10-kiloton nuclear explosion in Indianapolis.

 Named "Vigilant Guard," the exercise put into place new capabilities and technologies -- nearly all of which have been developed since 9/11 -- that have yet to be tested in an exercise of this scale.

 "This exercise is designed to see how far we can go," Blum said.
 "We are trying to find out what we can do and what we need to work on.
 We will stress this exercise until we fail."

 In fact, even as early communications problems were overcome, Blum said they would continue to stress any successful solutions until they, too, would eventually fail.